tlack/xxl/README.md

 ## Status

-Pretty buggy but passes tests.
+Passes tests.
 Useful for writing small utilities, for me.
+Needs a rethink of internal virtual machine to fix bugs that limit usability.
 Not yet suitable for real work.

 Tested so far on Linux (64bit x86 & GCC or Clang), OS X (Clang), Windows (Cygwin64), Android under termux, Intel Edison and Raspberry Pi.
 Should work on iOS as well